 I’m a visual artist based in Lancaster.
 My artwork is inspired by natural forms and movement.
-I work in a variety of media including charcoal, pastel, watercolour and oil paint, and I enjoy using organic and gestural lines.
+I work in a variety of media including charcoal, pastel, watercolour, and oil paint, and I enjoy using organic and gestural lines.

 My background as an elite gymnast has influenced and inspired my fascination with the human form and physical movement.
 Life drawing is an integral part of my practice and allows me to explore different aspects of drawing the human body.
 My figure drawing is continually evolving and I hope to gain ACE funding to develop this area of my practice over the next year.

-Whether I’m observing the human form, a flower or a landscape my intention is to express my personal response to the subject in a way that captures the aspects that initially caught my attention whether that is the line, form, colour or movement.
+Whether I’m observing the human form, a flower, or a landscape my intention is to express my personal response to the subject in a way that captures the aspects that initially caught my attention whether that is the line, form, colour or movement.

 In 2019 I learned that I’m neurodivergent.
-This led to a deeper self understanding and increased acceptance of who I am and the barriers I face in day to day life.
-In turn this became a catalyst for me to do more of what I love, which is creating art.
+This led to a deeper self-understanding and increased acceptance of who I am and the barriers I face in day-to-day life.
+In turn, this became a catalyst for me to do more of what I love, which is creating art.